vampconnoisseur/Coursera-Assignment-1/README.md

-This is my first assignment for coursera web dev course.
+This is my second assignment for coursera web dev course.